 Let us understand these tax heads of income one by one in detail.

 Income from Salary

 This head essentially includes any remuneration, which is received by an individual on terms of services provided by him based on a contract of employment.
 This amount qualifies to be considered for income tax only if there is an employer-employee relationship between the payer and the payee respectively.
 Salary also include the basic wages, advance salary, pension, commission, gratuity, perquisites as well as annual bonus.

 The important point to note here is that salary is taxable on due basis or received basis whichever is earlier.
 Let me explain this with the help of an example.
-If you receive salary for the month of march 2020 in April 2020, it will still be taxable in previous year 2019-20.
-This is because it was due in march.
-Similarly if your employer has given you salary of April and May in advance in the month of March, then it will be taxable again in the month of march itself.
+If you receive salary for the month of March 2020 in April 2020, it will still be taxable in the previous year 2019-20.
+This is because it was due in March.
+Similarly if your employer has given you salary of April and May in advance in the month of March, then it will be taxable again in the month of March itself.